This page will help you understand Massachusetts alcohol laws and avoid expensive fines or even jail. And both time and legal costs.

 Laws can be very confusing.
 They vary from county to county.
 Often they vary from city to city.
 They can change.
 Also, their interpretation can change.
 They can be unclear.
 They can conflict.
 Law is complex.
 Lawyers study it for years.

 Don’t rely on this site.
 Nor any other site.
 And beware.
 Friends may give advice.
 Neighbors may give opinions.
 Co-workers may give ideas.
 Family members may chime in.
 Smile and thank them.
 Then ignore what they say.
 It’s worth what you paid.
 That is, nothing.
 Instead, it can be worse than worthless.
-Not to mention, it can actually mislead you.
+It can be wrong.

 Massachusetts alcohol laws are especially confusing and sometimes inconsistent.
 Many people describe them as impossible to understand.

 So always get advice about Massachusetts alcohol laws from an expert.
-That is a lawyer who holds a license to practice in the state.
+That is a lawyer who holds a license in the state.